 The Wolfman: Hunter’s Moon by Michael Jan Friedman

 The Bride of Frankenstein: Pandora’s Bride by Elizabeth Hand

-Dark Horse Publishing engaged certain authors to write novels not only based on the Universal monsters, but starring them.
+Dark Horse Publishing engaged well-known authors to write novels starring the Universal monsters.
 In essence, these stand-alone books read like an expanded universe for the Universal Monster franchise.
 No one will ever argue whether they’re canon or not, as they do with Star Wars, because who cares?
 Not the point!

 The series ended after six books, with the most notable contributors being Paul Di Filippo, who wrote The Steampunk Trilogy, and the prolific Elizabeth Hand.
 We see Count Dracula arise during World War I, trapped beneath Seward’s Sanitorium where he wreaks havoc on staff and patients alike.
 The Frankenstein Monster follows his maker to London, where he encounters Jack the Ripper who hopes to obtain immortality through the methods of Henry Frankenstein.
 Scientists time travel to the Devonian Age to discover the origin of the Creature from the Black Lagoon’s species.
 Lawrence Talbot the Wolf Man meets a group that possibly could cure his lycanthrope . . . or could they?
 Michael Paine goes with Imhotep/Ardith Bey, not the later Kharis.
 Finally, Elizabeth Hand guides the Bride from laboratories to Weimar Germany, giving the modern Galatea more life than she experienced in The Bride of Frankenstein.

 The quality varies from book to book, and readers annoyed with the shaky continuity and sketchy science rampant throughout the films will feel similarly here.
 Each author willfully dives into plot irregularities — it’s a Universal Monsters tradition!